riedmaph/einkaufsliste/README.md

 _Note:_ The backend expects to find a `config.json` in `/backend/config`.
 See `/backend/config/config.sample.json` for the format.

+### Backend Database
+To use the AWS database set `dbhost` and `dbport` accordingly.
+(Get actual values from https://trello.com/c/9beLL65y/44-wichtige-links)

+To setup the database locally execute the following commands:
+- run `/backend/database/rebuildDatabase.sh` to setup database and users.
+- run `/backend/database/crawled/rebuildSchema.sh` to setup shema for crawled.
+- run `/backend/database/transformed/rebuildSchema.sh` to setup shema for crawled.
+- run `/backend/database/userData/rebuildSchema.sh` to setup shema for crawled.

+To insert the acutal transformed data do the following steps:
+- download the actual transformed data into `backend/database/data` (Get actual link from https://trello.com/c/9beLL65y/44-wichtige-links, Transformed Data)
+- execute `backend/database/data/import.sh`

 ## Code-Style
 ### Git-Workflow
 - No commits to `master`